liangkarl/dotfile/README.md

 ## Introduce

-  Since I hate re-typing every command while installing a new Ubuntu system from zero, I tried to write some simple script before, but they are difficult to maintain or modify after system update or other kind of circumstances.
+  Since I hate re-typing every command while installing a new Ubuntu system from zero, I tried to write some simple scripts before, but they are difficult to maintain or modify after system update or other kind of circumstances.
 I want to try another way to break such goddamn infinite loop.

 ## Goal